 1.15 Safekeeping Property, Client Trust Accounts, Interest on Trust Accounts

-(b) (1) A lawyer shall deposit into a client trust account any advance payment of fees or retainer and any expenses that have been paid in advance, to be withdrawn by the lawyer only as fees are earned or expenses incurred, except that an advance or retainer may be placed temporarily in a non-trust account, where necessary to effectuate payment by the client's chose means (e.g., by credit card), so long as such funds are transferred promptly, and no later than two business days following receipt, into a client trust account.
+(b) (1) A lawyer shall deposit into a client trust account any advance payment of fees or retainer and any expenses that have been paid in advance, to be withdrawn by the lawyer only as fees are earned or expenses incurred, except that an advance or retainer may be placed temporarily in a non-trust account, where necessary to effectuate payment by the client's chosen means (e.g., by credit card), so long as such funds are transferred promptly, and no later than two business days following receipt, into a client trust account.
 A lawyer shall not accept any advance payment or retainer into a non-trust account if the lawyer has any reason to suspect that the funds will not be successfully transferred into the client trust account within two business day of receipt.
-All such funds shall be deposited in one or more identifiable accounts maintained in the state in which the law office is situated at a financial institution authorized to do business in such state.
+All such funds shall be deposited in one or more identifiable accounts maintained pursuant to Maine Bar Rule 6.
 No funds belonging to the lawyer or law firm shall be deposited therein except as follows:

 (i) Funds reasonably sufficient to pay institutional service charges may be deposited therein; and